dart-archive/jnigen/README.md

 Dart standalone target is supported, but due to some problems with pubspec format, the `dart` command must be from Flutter SDK and not Dart SDK.
 See [dart-lang/pub#3563](https://github.com/dart-lang/pub/issues/3563).

 ### Java tooling

+**Use JDK versions 11 to 17.
+The newer versions will not work because of their lack of [compatibility](https://docs.gradle.org/current/userguide/compatibility.html) with Gradle.**

 Along with JDK, maven (`mvn` command) is required.
 On windows, it can be installed using a package manager such as [chocolatey](https://community.chocolatey.org/packages/maven) or [scoop](https://scoop.sh/#/apps?q=maven).

 __On windows, append the path of `jvm.dll` in your JDK installation to PATH.__